k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

   <studio>

-  * **Example 1:** The INVOICE Table Population object can be linked to the BALANCE LU table by two columns: SUBSCRIBER_ID and BALANCE.
+  * **Example 1:** The INVOICE Table Population object can be linked to the BALANCE LU table by 2 columns: SUBSCRIBER_ID and BALANCE.
 This is a valid link.

     ![image](images/03_12_link_tables3.png)